Attention ED/EA Applicants (and Parents)!

 If you don’t get in, don’t flip out!
 It is human nature to become quite sad when one does not get what one wants.
 This is understandable.
 Please remember that your school-based college counselor should be there for you to strategize best next steps should you get news from colleges in the coming days that you don’t want to hear.
-If your school-based college counselor is unable or unwilling to discuss the implications of an EA or ED deferral or rejection, contact us.
+If your school-based college counselor is unable or unwilling to discuss the implications of an EA or ED deferral or rejection, contact me.

 We all handle disappointment differently, so some of you who are deferred or rejected may scream, cry, or stay in bed all day, while others may simply go for a run, workout at the gym, or eat a lot of ice cream.